KidLogger Review 2024: Before You Buy, Is It Worth It?

 Installing Kidlogger is a straightforward process, and it provides visual instructions on how to go about it depending on the operating system you’re using.

 The Kidlogger dashboard is easy to understand.
-It displays basic information on the dashboard like logs, screenshots, text, messages, applications, and location.
-However, I didn’t like its dated user interface.
+On the dashboard, you can find essential details such as logs, screenshots, text, messages, applications, and location information.
+However, I wasn’t particularly fond of its outdated user interface.
 But I’ve got to hand it to them; it works well and is simple to navigate.

 As seen in the image above, this is how the Kidlogger dashboard looks.
 To see logged activity, simply select the day and the hour.
 You can also filter the logs to see specific items like screenshots, text messages, websites visited, or applications used.